 Kittens are the epitome of playfulness, but they seem to get their tiny paws on everything imaginable.
 While letting your kitten play and explore is important to its mental development, you need to make sure that what it's playing with is safe.

-The Importance of Play Behavior for Kittens
+Importance of Play Behavior

 Young animals, including kittens, learn a lot about life through play behaviors.
 From a very young age, kittens learn to stalk prey, pounce, attack, grab, climb, chew, and practice other behaviors that are vital to survival, especially if they aren't indoor cats and have to catch their own food.
 By wrestling with their littermates, kittens learn how hard they need to grab, where to bite, and how to pounce on prey.
 They also learn what their limitations are from their mother and the other kittens in their litter, which helps them develop self-control.
 When they play bite other cats, they find out what hurts and what doesn't.
 Stalking behaviors teach them how to catch prey, so they practice watching and tracking their littermates before pouncing on them.
 If a kitten is not given the opportunity to play with their mother, other kittens, and various toys, these behaviors and socialization skills will not develop as they should.